priyankasenni/Weather_app/README.md

+Weather App
+Overview
-Weather App is an Android application designed to search for city names and retrieve the current weather for those locations.
-Built with Jetpack Compose for the UI, this app includes Dependency Injection with Hilt, Navigation with Jetpack, and the MVVM architecture pattern.
-It fetches weather data through API calls and adheres to coding standards.
+The Weather App is an Android application that allows users to search for city names and retrieve the current weather information for those locations.
+Designed with a modern user interface using Jetpack Compose, this app not only provides a seamless user experience but also adheres to best coding practices and architectural patterns.

+Features
+Search for Cities: Easily look up current weather conditions by entering city names.
+Modern UI: Built with Jetpack Compose, featuring card layouts and customizable themes.
+Dependency Injection: Utilizes Hilt for efficient dependency management.
+Navigation: Implements Jetpack Navigation for smooth transitions between screens.
+MVVM Architecture: Follows the Model-View-ViewModel architecture pattern for better separation of concerns.
+Unit Testing: Comprehensive unit tests to ensure code reliability and maintainability.
+API Integration: Fetches real-time weather data through RESTful API calls.
+Technologies Used
+Kotlin
+Jetpack Compose
+Hilt
+Jetpack Navigation
+MVVM Architecture
+Retrofit (for API calls)
+JUnit (for unit testing)